On periodic stable Auslander-Reiten components containing Heller lattices over the symmetric Kronecker algebra: Preliminaries

 \section{Preliminaries}

-Throughout this paper, we use the following conventions. \begin{enumerate}[(1)] \item $\k$ is an algebraically closed field and $\Lambda$ is a finite-dimensional algebra over $\k$. \item All modules are right modules unless otherwise noted.
-For a finite-dimensional algebra $\Lambda$, we denote by $\sf{mod}$-$\Lambda$ the category of finite dimensional $\Lambda$-modules. \item Tensor products are taken over $\mathcal{O}$. \item For an additive category $\mathscr{C}$, let $\underline{\mathscr{C}}$ be the projectively stable category of $\mathscr{C}$. \item The symbol $\delta_{i,j}$ means the Kronecker delta. \item The identity matrix of size $n$ and the zero matrix of size $n$ are denoted by $\mathbf{1}_n$ and $\mathbf{0}_n$, respectively. \end{enumerate}
+Throughout this paper, we use the following conventions. \begin{enumerate}[(1)] \item {$\mathcal{O}$ denotes a complete discrete valuation ring with a uniformizer $\varepsilon$, and $\kappa$ is the residue field, and $\mathcal{K}$ is the quotient field.} \item $\k$ is an algebraically closed field. \item All modules are right.
+For an algebra $\Lambda$, we denote by $\sf{mod}$-$\Lambda$ the category of finitely generated $\Lambda$-modules. \item Tensor products are taken over $\mathcal{O}$. \item For an additive category $\mathscr{C}$, let $\underline{\mathscr{C}}$ be the projectively stable category of $\mathscr{C}$. \item The symbol $\delta_{i,j}$ means the Kronecker delta. \item The identity matrix of size $n$ and the zero matrix of size $n$ are denoted by $\mathbf{1}_n$ and $\mathbf{0}_n$, respectively. \end{enumerate}